Pedro Duque

-Pedro Francisco Duque Duque, OF, OMSE (born Madrid, 14 March 1963) is a Spanish astronaut and aeronautics engineer who served as minister of Science from 2018 to 2021 and member of the Congress of Deputies, representing Alicante, from May 2019 until February 2020.
+Pedro Francisco Duque Duque, OF, OMSE (born Madrid, 14 March 1963) is a Spanish astronaut and aeronautics engineer who served as Minister of Science from 2018 to 2021 and member of the Congress of Deputies, representing Alicante, from May 2019 until February 2020.

-Since December 2023, he is the chair of Hispasat.
+Since December 2023, he has been the chair of Hispasat.

 Biography

 Early life and education

 He was born in Madrid in 1963.
-His father was an air traffic controller and his mother a school teacher, both were from Badajoz.
-In 1986, Duque earned a degree in Aeronautical Engineering from the Universidad Politécnica de Madrid.
+His father was an air traffic controller and his mother a school teacher; both were from Badajoz.
+In 1986, Duque earned a degree in aeronautical engineering from the Universidad Politécnica de Madrid.
 In 1986, he worked for GMV and for the European Space Agency (ESA) for six years before being selected as a candidate to become an astronaut in 1992.

 Astronaut

 Duque underwent training in both Russia and the United States.
 His first spaceflight was as a mission specialist aboard Space Shuttle mission STS-95, during which Duque supervised ESA experimental modules.
 In October 2003, Duque visited the International Space Station on board a Soyuz TMA Ship for several days during a crew changeover.
 The name designated by ESA/Spain for the scientific program of this visit was Misión Cervantes.